Study & Work Abroad Fair – Annual Event in September

 Location: SAU (lobby and Fireside Lounge)

-The Study & Work Abroad Fair is an opportunity for students to gather information from international program providers, learn about RIT opportunities available, get questions answered, and identify resources available to jump start their study or work abroad experience.
-This is a great time for students to compare services of various providers and find out more about upcoming programs.
+The Study & Work Abroad Fair is an opportunity for you to gather information from international program providers, learn about RIT opportunities available, get questions answered, and identify resources available to jump-start an international experience.
+This is a great time for you to compare programs of various providers and find out more about upcoming programs.

 - Arcadia - variety of programs and locations